respondiv/Set-up-Linux-Server-with-easy-engine/README.md

 - Setting Up server
 - Upgrading it
 - Creating SWAP memory
-- Installing Webserver using [link EasyEngine] (https://github.com/rtCamp/easyengine)
+- Installing Webserver using [EasyEngine] (https://github.com/rtCamp/easyengine)
   - WordPress Website will benefit most from it
 - Update Security of the server
   - Setup UFW